ZedTek-Official/toggle-example-module/README.md

 # Toggle Modules made by ZedTek.
 Info on each module can be found in the module's subfolder.

-This code can be redistributed, however attribution is required.
+This code can be redistributed, however attribution is required, unless otherwise stated.